Matt3414/fathersday/README.md

 # Matt3414.github.io
-Fathers day wensite that i made in 7 days, with little html, and javascript experience.
+Fathers day website that i made in 7 days, with little html, and javascript experience.

 # Todo: